MilanSkocic/iapws/INSTALL.rst

 On Darwin, the `gcc <https://formulae.brew.sh/formula/gcc>`_ toolchain needs to be installed.

-Build: the configuration file will set all the environmental variables necessary for the compilation
+Build: the configuration file will set all the environment variables necessary for the compilation

 .. code-block:: bash